 How to export your Coinbase transaction history

-If you are required to pay taxes on your Coinbase crypto transactions, you've come to the right place!
 The first thing you need to do is export your Coinbase transaction history.
 Exporting your transaction history is required regardless of whether you are calculating your taxes in excel, using a tax calculator like Divly, or employing a tax lawyer to do the work for you.

 Coinbase allows you to export your transaction history by downloading a CSV file or by connecting via their API.
 If you are using a tax calculator like Divly, we highly recommend using the Coinbase API via our Automatic Import.
 Below you will find a detailed step-by-step guide on how to use both export methods.